Maniking255/my-first-commit/README.md

-I think adding a quick start guide would help beginners. hello dear all base users, how much comment don i start some days ago and i 26 public comment done
+I think adding a quick start guide would help beginners. hello dear all base users, how much comment don i start some days ago and i 26 public comment done this repo my first comennt is my secend repo,,,